YooJuno/study-gRPC/README.md

     ![Untitled](images/Untitled%203.png)

-- You can see the picture in Download folder
+- You can see the file in Download folder

     ![Untitled](images/Untitled%205.png)